Mahmoud Mohamed Ahmed Bahaziq

-Mahmoud Mohamed Ahmed Bahaziq (17 August 1943, Hyderabad) is an Indian-Saudi jihadist.
+Mahmoud Mohamed Ahmed Bahaziq (born 17 August 1943, Hyderabad) is an Indian-Saudi jihadist.
 He became known by his nom de guerre Abu 'Abd al-'Aziz after leading one of Bosnia's early mujahideen groups.
 Bahaziq is subject to United Nations Security Council sanctions for funding Lashkar-e-Taiba (LeT) since the 2008 Mumbai attacks.

 Early life

 Bahaziq was born to a Hadhrami couple in Hyderabad, in the Indian subcontinent.
 When he was ten, the family moved to Jeddah, Saudi Arabia, where they received Saudi citizenship.
 Bahaziq graduated from high school in Syria in 1967.
 He later was employed by Saudia Airlines.
 He married his wife Azza in 1973.

 Joining the global jihad

 In the 1980s, Bahaziq became interested in the Afghan jihad.
-He travelled to a training camp in Pakistan run by Osama Bin Laden.
+He travelled to a training camp in Pakistan run by Osama bin Laden.
 He fought in Afghanistan in 1988 and came back to Pakistan, where he met members of Ahl-i Hadith movement.
 At that time, he became involved with the Islamist terrorist organization Lashkar-e-Taiba (LeT).